UMWRG/gitbook-documentation/ws_en/support.md

----
-description: There are different ways to request support for WaterStrategy.
----

 # Support

 WaterStrategy's Discord channel is regularly monitored, offering support from developers and users.
 You can report bugs or request new features there.
 Sign up via this link: